Table of content

 Is Libre 3 direct to watch?

 No, the direct to watch feature is not available with Libre 3.
-Apple watch users who may be looking for direct to watch option may opt for Dexcom G7 sensors.
+Apple Watch users who may be looking for a direct to watch option may opt for Dexcom G7 sensors.

-The Freestyle Libre 3 sensor is designed to last for up to 14 days.
-After 14 days, users will need to replace the sensor with a new one.
+The Freestyle Libre 3 sensor is designed to last for up to 14 days, and the Libre 3 Plus sensor lasts about 15 days.
+After 14-15 days, users will need to replace the sensor with a new one.
 This two-week wear time eliminates the hassle of frequent sensor replacements, providing an easy and long-lasting monitoring solution.

 Samsung smartwatch with sim can work with Libre 3 plus with out connected to a smartphone?